urbanjost/M_intrinsics/md3/TOKENIZE.md

     The tokens in **string** are assigned in the order found, as if by intrinsic assignment, to the elements of **tokens**, in array element order.

+- **separator**
+  : separator(i) is equal to the ith token delimiter in string.
+There
+    is no element in separator that indicates beginning or end of string.

 - **first**
   : shall be an allocatable array of type integer and rank one.
 It is